Shivta: Early Muslim period

+The Armenian graffito from the Southern Church of Shivta

+The Armenian graffito from the Southern Church of Shivta is a significant archaeological find.
+It has been dated it to the 9th-11th centuries, to a time after the site had already been abandoned.
+The date is based on paleographic analysis, as well as the location of the graffito.
+It is located in the apse, at a height of 2.8 meters from the church floor, and consists of only two uncial letters: Բ (B) and Ա (A), 17 cm high and together 24 cm wide.

 Excavation history

 Ulrich Jasper Seetzen was the first Westerner to visit the site when he arrived in 1805, but he misidentified it as Abde (Avdat).
 Edward Henry Palmer came in 1870 and the following year he published the first official description, while Alois Musil's 1901 visit resulted in the publication of the first photos of the ruins.
 A team from the École Biblique in Jerusalem including famed researchers Antonin Jaussen, Raphaël Savignac and Louis-Hugues Vincent studied a few aspects of the site in 1904, Theodor Kühtreiber added a few observations in 1912.
 The first scientific study covering agricultural and social aspects came as a result of a survey by C. L. Woolley and T. E. Lawrence (the future "Lawrence of Arabia"), taken on behalf of the Palestine Exploration Fund (PEF) in 1914.
 During the Great War, a German team of researchers (Theodor Wiegand, Carl Watzinger and Walter Bachmann), part of the Deutsch-Türkisches Denkmalschutzkommando ("German-Turkish Command for Cultural Heritage Protection"), studied the site in 1916.
 The École Biblique returned in 1926 with a team under Raphaël Tonneau, and in 1929 with Alexis Mallon.

-In 1933–38, American archaeologist Harris Dunscombe Colt (from the family of revolver inventor, Samuel Colt) conducted a dig at Shivta.
-The house he lived in bears an inscription in ancient Greek that reads: “With good luck.
+In 1933–38, American archaeologist Harris Dunscombe Colt conducted a dig at Shivta.
+The house he lived in bears an inscription in ancient Greek that reads: "With good luck.
 Colt built (this house) with his own money."
-Colt never published the result of his excavations, altogether undertaken in a scientifically less than laudable manner, which also represent the only large-scale archaeological campaigns executed at the site.
-Much of the archaeological information is lost for good, not least due to a dubious fire at the expedition house that consumed all the collected architectural decoration and dig notes.
+Colt never published the result of his excavations, which also represent the only large-scale archaeological campaigns executed at the site.
+Much of the archaeological information is lost for good, not least due to a fire on 7 October 1938 at the expedition house that consumed all the collected architectural decoration and dig notes.